richo/groundstation/HACKING.md

 implementation to create a file in `$objdb/rindex` with the name of the object whose history has been enumerated.

-4. This process may at it's option then unlink the files named by any ancestors named in the file just written.
+4. This process may at its option then unlink the files named by any ancestors named in the file just written.

 ### Traversing